Feature request #12769

 Of course, it's possible to achieve the result by data-defining the color of each symbol layer, but then one must hardcode the color in the code.

 So I'd suggest adding the ability to data-define transparency, which I think can be useful in a lot of cases.

-#2 Updated by Olivier Dalang about 4 years ago
+#2 Updated by Olivier Dalang over 4 years ago

 @Karolina do you have an idea when you'd be able to work on this ?
 I had a look at the source, unfortunately it seems a bit above my C++ skills...

 From what I understand, data-defined properties are only possible at symbol layer level.